learn-co-curriculum/dsc-data-viz/README.md

 Scatter plots are used when you want to show the relationship between two variables.
 Scatter plots are sometimes called correlation plots because they show how two variables are correlated.

 Let's use python's `numpy` library to create sample data.
-We shall use [numpy's `linspace()` function](https://docs.scipy.org/doc/numpy-1.14.5/reference/generated/numpy.linspace.html) to quickly generate some dummy data for visualizations.
+Numpy is a specialized package for scientific computing.
+It is primarily used for performing numerical operations.
+Don't worry about all of the details surround numpy right now, it will be introduced formally later.
+For now, we shall use [numpy's `linspace()` function](https://docs.scipy.org/doc/numpy-1.14.5/reference/generated/numpy.linspace.html) to quickly generate some dummy data for visualizations.
+The industry standard is to alias numpy as np.

 ```python